catsdata/School_District_Analysis/README.md

 ## Results:

-- **District Summary?**
+-   ### **District Summary**

-    Removal of Thomas High School 9th Grade scores made minor impact to the overall district summary.
-Droping %Passing Math by 0.2%, reading by 0.3% and Overall by 0.1%.
+    Removal of Thomas High School 9th Grade scores made minor impact to the overall district summary; Dropping %Passing Math by 0.2%, Reading by 0.3% and Overall by 0.1%.

      *before*